 In this webinar recording we discuss and demo how to implement row-level security and restrict access for given users.
 You will learn

-- How to set up static row-level security with groups
+- How to set up static role-level security with groups

-- How to set up dynamic row-level security using DAX
+How to set up dynamic role-level security using DAX

 Data is a valuable and sensitive resource, learn how to protect it.